-Halo: Reach's Noble Team heavy weapons trooper Jorge-052.
+In Halo: Reach, there's Noble Team's heavy weapons trooper Jorge-052.
 As an older Spartan-II, Jorge is the physically largest Spartan in Noble team standing at 7'4, 320 pounds.
 He's a Type-2, a Gentle Giant who is markedly more stable than most of his team-mates and has a wide sentimental streak.

-It should be pointed out that, thanks to their bio-modifications (such as skeletal grafts) and their Powered Armor (those who have it, anyway), all Spartans can count as this.
-It's just that, compared to Elites, Brutes, and Hunters, they're average at best.
+It should be pointed out that, thanks to their bio-modifications (such as skeletal grafts) and their Powered Armor (those who have it, anyway), all Spartans can count as this compared to regular humans.
+It's just that, compared to Elites, Brutes, and Hunters, they're physically average at best.

 Kimahri from Final Fantasy X is good example of this, being a Ronso and holding off Seymour Natus on the Bevelle Highbridge while Yuna and co. escape.

 If not him, then Auron.
 Tall, quiet, undeniably badass and whose natural stat growth has the most strength boosts out of all of them.
 He wields a sword bigger than himself and doesn't flinch when Behemoths are staring him down.